peiyunh/rg-mpii/README.md

 - Call run_qp1_mpii.m for training & testing a qp1 model
 - Call run_qp2_mpii.m for training & testing a qp2 model

 Note:

-We made a few changes comparing to [MatConvNet](http://www.vlfeat.org/matconvnet/).
+We made a few changes comparing to the original [MatConvNet](http://www.vlfeat.org/matconvnet/).

 Credits:

 The implementation is based on & inspired by [MatConvNet](http://www.vlfeat.org/matconvnet/) and [MatConvNet-FCN](https://github.com/vlfeat/matconvnet-fcn).

 Other useful functions: